 Fiberglass or fiber shells will crush on impact offering better protection.
 Some manufacturers will use Kevlar or carbon fiber to help reduce the amount of fiberglass but in the process it will make the helmet lighter and offer more protection from penetration but still crushing on impact.

-I hope this guide was helpful for finding the best motorcycle helmet to fit your needs.
-If you want to comment or recommend a helmet I didn’t include, please use my contact form to get in touch.
+I hope this guide was helpful for finding the best full face or modular motorcycle helmet for your specific needs.
+If you want to comment or have a question please use this contact form to get in touch.